-State support teams are local and regional Ohio educators with a history in school improvement, preschool and special education.
-The Ohio Department of Education coordinates 16 regional teams that cover Ohio and can respond to your call today.
+State Support Team consultants are educators with expertise in school improvement, Positive Behavioral Intervention and Supports, language and literacy development, and/or preschool and special education.
+The Ohio Department of Education coordinates 16 regional teams throughout Ohio that can respond to your call today.
 There is no cost to use their services.

 Where do I find the state support team for my district or school?

 Click on the State Support Team icons on the map below for more information about each State Support Team region, including their COVID-19 specific resource page.